KateKaugummi/rsschool-cv/cv.md

 ## About myself

 I decided to completely change my type of professional activity.
 I am a person with a humanitarian education, but very active and easily trained.
-Previously engaged in journalism: worked on radio and in a magazine.
+Previously engaged in journalism: worked on radio and in a magazines.
 Ready to work hard to achieve the goal.
 I love running and good humor.

 *****